 - For Pentium M processors (family [06H], models [09H, 0DH]); for Pentium 4 processors, Intel Xeon processors (family [0FH], models [00H, 01H, or 02H]); and for P6 family processors: the time-stamp counter increments with every internal processor clock cycle.
 The internal processor clock cycle is determined by the current core-clock to bus-clock ratio.
-Intel® SpeedStep® technology transitions may also impact the processor clock. - For Pentium 4 processors, Intel Xeon processors (family [0FH], models [03H and higher]): the time-stamp counter increments at a constant rate.
-That rate may be set by the maximum core-clock to bus-clock ratio of the processor or may be set by the frequency at which the processor is booted.
+Intel® SpeedStep® technology transitions may also impact the processor clock. - For Pentium 4 processors, Intel Xeon processors (family [0FH], models [03H and higher]), Intel Core Solo and Intel Core Duo processors (family [06H], model [0EH]): the time-stamp counter increments at a constant rate.
+That rate may be set by the maximum coreclock to bus-clock ratio of the processor or may be set by the frequency at which the processor is booted.
 The specific processor configuration determines the behavior.
 Constant TSC behavior ensures that the duration of each clock tick is uniform and supports the use of the TSC as a wall clock timer even if the processor core changes frequency.
 This is the architectural behavior moving forward.

 To determine average processor clock frequency, Intel recommends the use of EMON logic to count processor core clocks over the period of time for which the average is required.
-See Section 18.10.9 ("Counting Clocks"), and Appendix A, "Performance-Monitoring Events", in this manual for more information.
+See Section 18.13.9, "Counting Clocks," and Appendix A, "Performance-Monitoring Events," for more information.